top of page

 Trooper James Gain died on March 2, 1987, at the age of 42.
 He was struck by a semi-truck along Interstate 5, seven miles north of Vancouver, while conducting a traffic stop.
 At the time of his death, Trooper Gain had served 19 years with the Washington State Patrol.
 His daughter, Danielle was only one and a half years old when her father was tragically killed.

 The Washington State Legislature passed Senate Resolution 1987-8620 honoring Trooper Gain for his sacrifice.
-He was also posthumously awarded the Washington Law Enforcement Medal of Honor in May 1997.
+In addition, Trooper Gain was posthumously awarded the Washington Law Enforcement Medal of Honor in May 1997.
+This is one of the state’s highest recognitions for valor and sacrifice in the line of duty.
+These honors stand as lasting tributes to his courage, commitment, and the ultimate sacrifice he made in service to others.

 Trooper Gain's wife, Rosemary, is living in Vancouver, WA.
 Their daughter, Danielle, and two of her sons, Jaeden and Jaxton also live in Vancouver.
 Danielle's oldest son, James, named after his grandfather, lives in the Vancouver area with his father.
 His son Todd, from his previous marriage, lives in Greensboro, NC.
 James’ brother, John, lives in Battleground, WA.

-Over the years, the WSPMF has lost contact with Trooper Gain's son, Nicholas, from a previous marriage.
+Over the years, the WSPMF has lost contact with Trooper Gain's son, Nicholas.
 If you have any information on how to reach him, please contact Megan King at (360) 597-4411 or wspmemorialfoundation@gmail.com.

 Please take a moment to remember Trooper James Gain and his family.